Shopify/web-configs/Best practices/Jest.md

 ## Best Practices

 * Avoid snapshot tests.
-As noted in the [basic testing principles](), we avoid taking too many shortcuts around the assertions a test is meant to perform.
-Jest’s snapshot feature is often used in place of many assertions (in which case, the test is doing too much), and even when used correctly, takes the expected value of the test (and, by extension, the documentation value) out-of-band.
-More discussion can be found in our [decision log on snapshot tests](https://github.com/Shopify/web/blob/master/documentation/decisions/04%20-%20We%20do%20not%20use%20Jest%20snapshot%20tests).
+As noted in the [basic testing principles](./Testing.md), we avoid taking too many shortcuts around the assertions a test is meant to perform.
+Jest’s snapshot feature is often used in place of many assertions (in which case, the test is doing too much).
+Even when used correctly, snapshot tests move the expected value of the test (and, by extension, the documentation value) into an external file that must be found and understood by the reader.
+More discussion can be found in our [decision log on snapshot tests](../Decision%20records/03%20-%20We%20do%20not%20use%20Jest%20snapshot%20tests.md).

   ```js
   // bad